 Traveling with a pet to Hawaii may seem like a fun thought, but chances are you have no idea of what you're getting into.
 If you're talking about a cat or dog, it's possible, but not at all easy.
-If you're talking about some other type of animal, stop right here.
-You can't.
+If you're talking about some other type of animal, it's close to impossible.

 There have been scares and in 1991 a bat found in a shipping container from California was determined to be rabid, but it was captured and destroyed without incident.

-It's rather complex, so at the end of this article I've included links to the State of Hawaii's Department of Agriculture's website where you can get all of the details and necessary forms.
+It's rather complex, and so it will be necessary to carefully review the State of Hawaii's Department of Agriculture's website where you can get all of the details and necessary forms.

-Basically, however, depending on when or if you complete the required steps of the 5-Day-Or-Less program requirements prior to your arrival in Hawaii, your pet may be directly released to you at the airport or held for up to 120 days at your cost.
+Basically, depending on when or if you complete the required steps of the 5-Day-Or-Less quarantine requirements prior to your arrival in Hawaii, your pet may be directly released to you at the airport or held for up to 30 days at your expense.

-If you seek direct release of the pet at the airport, you must submit the required original documents so that the State receives the paperwork at least 10 days prior to your pet's arrival.
-I told you it was complex.
+If you seek a direct release of the pet at the airport, you must submit the required original documents so that the State receives the paperwork at least 10 days prior to your pet's arrival.
 Even if you complete all of the paperwork, but it is not received at least 10 days prior to your pet's arrival, your pet will be quarantined for up to 5 days.